waggle-sensor/node-platforms/nvidia-nano/README.md

 # TODO ITEMS

 ## currently working on
-- test the usb3.0 ethernet adapter with usb2 hub to be sure it works everytime
-  - no kernel errors, etc.
 - internet share, to allow the camera to get internet access if it wants (and/or rpi)
 - set the default hostname to something like "pre-reg" or something like that
 - set the node's hostname (becomes the k3s node name)